• Skip to primary navigation

 • Make Roasted Potatoes with Onions and Red Peppers.
 To save time, prepare the potatoes ahead of time.

 • Warm the tortillas.
-To keep the tortillas warm, wrap them in foil and place them in a 200°F oven.
+Wrap the tortillas in foil and place them in a 200°F oven to keep them warm.

 Whisked egg